Virginia Galle: Early life and education

 Galle was born in West Virginia in 1925 to Salvation Army officers.
-Her family moved throughout the midwest, before settling in Kansas in her senior year where she met her future husband, Kurt who she married in 1943.
+Her family moved throughout the midwest, before settling in Kansas in her senior year where she met her future husband Kurt whom she married in 1943.
 Galle's family moved to Kansas, where she graduated from Baker University with a degree in English.
 After college, she was an English teacher and librarian while Kurt was in graduate school and moved to Seattle in 1951 after he graduated.

 Galle bought a house in the Wedgewood neighborhood in 1953 and was active in her local community, such as organizing a volunteer-based kindergarten program at the elementary school and working to ensure that a new school and public space were included in a local housing development.
 In 1965, she enrolled in the University of Washington University of Washington Graduate School of Public Affairs and focused her thesis on King County's home-rule charter.